awandahl/gridviewer/README.md

 ## What GridViewer Can Do

-**GridViewer** is an interactive and lightweight open source web-based tool designed for ham radio operators to visualize and analyze their worked grid squares from log files. **GridViewer** was developed to address a real-world challenge faced by many ham radio operators using lightweight or single-board computers like the Rock 4 SE (my case) or Raspberry Pi.
+**GridViewer** is an interactive and lightweight open source web-based tool designed for ham radio operators to visualize and analyze their worked grid squares from log files. **GridViewer** was developed to address a real-world challenge faced by many ham radio operators using lightweight or single-board computers like the Rock 4 SE (in my case) or Raspberry Pi.

 [**Installation Instructions**](https://github.com/awandahl/gridviewer/blob/main/Installation.md)